 Attackers frequently review their strategies and come up with innovative ways of breaching your security systems, often through mistakes made by employees unaware of the threat.

 To keep up and remain compliant, you need a continuous risk analysis plan.
 This involves carrying out regular reviews of your records and evaluating the effectiveness of all security measures in place.

-Continuous Compliance Makes Risk Management Easier
+Continuous Security Rule Compliance Makes Risk Management Easier

 An essential component of risk management is constant monitoring and compliance.
 Risk management will primarily involve the regular monitoring of your security environment and being one step ahead of any emergent threats.

-Why is continuous compliance with HIPAA important?
+Why is continuous compliance with the HIPAA Security Rule important?

 It gives you real-time visibility into your security practices so you can remain equipped to handle new risks.

 Not only will you be able to detect risks in a timely fashion, you’ll also be able to implement an effective response that minimizes downtime and keeps PHI secure.

 Continuous compliance also makes it easier for you to protect electronic PHI from unauthorized tampering.
 HIPAA compliance guidelines require all covered entities to have integrity controls in place, which specify that sensitive health information should be free of alteration, tampering, or being destroyed.